pankiikust/input_src/README.md

 ```luau
 input_src.normal_inputbegin:Connect(function()
 ```
-Connects the Input that fires when it began to press, This is only available to FIXED_ and DYNAMIC_ as they both don't have a limited and dead zone, for JOYSTICK_ inputbegin, refer to joystick_inputbegin
+Connects the Input that fires when it began to press, This is only available to `fixed` and `dynamic` as they both don't have a limited and dead zone, for JOYSTICK_ inputbegin, refer to joystick_inputbegin

 {There is no returned arguments for this}